Survivors Remember

 We Will Anonymize Your Story to Help Shield Your Identity!

-PLEASE NOTE: The SCARS Institute displays this story to help recent scam victims.
+In the case of Scam Survivor’s Stories: The SCARS Institute displays this story to help recent scam victims.
 We are authorized to display this story and in this form or edition is copyright © Society of Citizens Against Relationship Scams Inc. All rights reserved.
 The specific survivor’s identity has been anonymized for their protection.
 Photos are generated and are not of the real person.

 Important Information for New Scam Victims